 At UJCC, we value young families and children.
 So, whenever we have family worship, we try to make short, fun, educational videos or skits in order to be more inclusive of our younger audience.
 Feel free to enjoy this material with your kids and talk about it later too!

 We believe God still speaks to us today through the Bible, people, and many other sources as well.
-As a result, we will listen to Pastor Ivana and try to discern what God is trying to tell us through her message.
+As a result, we listen to Rev. Akiko during this time and try to discern what God is trying to tell us through her message.
 Feel free to listen, take notes, or meditate on something that stuck out to you.
 Here is the passage we will be reading from today:

 It is our responsibility to respond to God’s message.
 So, the song after the sermon gives us a little more time to digest God’s message and think about how we can respond appropriately.
 So, feel free to meditate on the message, pray, or simply enjoy the music.